What you need to know about buying car insurance in Florida

 Understanding car insurance requirements in Florida

-You cannot register a vehicle in Florida without first showing proof of property damage liability and personal injury protection (PIP) insurance.
+You cannot register a vehicle in Florida without first showing proof of bodily injury and property damage liability as well as personal injury protection (PIP) insurance.
+That includes the following coverage levels:

 Property damage liability coverage pays for damage you or someone else driving your car causes to another person’s property.